backstage/backstage/.changeset/purple-turtles-float.md

 '@backstage/core-api': patch
 ---

-Remove race condition in loginPopup
+Delay auth loginPopup close to avoid race condition with callers of authFlowHelpers.